 If you’ve followed the ‘scent swapping’ stage correctly, both guinea pigs should be accustomed to each other’s scent.
 Ideally, for their shared cage, use bedding carrying both their scents - a Kavee fleece liner is ideal for this as you can allow both guinea pigs to spend time on it before placing it in your cage.
 Placing pee pads carrying both piggies’ scents in their shared cage will also help them settle in.

 Plenty of healthy snacks and toys will keep them occupied.
 Also ensure that you have two of everything - two hideys, two water bottles or bowls and two food bowls in the cage to minimize competition.

-You’ll need to have a cage big enough to accommodate two guinea pigs so it’s good to be clued up about cage sizes - something we discuss at length in our blog article on guinea pig cage sizes.
+You’ll need to have a cage big enough to accommodate two guinea pigs so it’s good to be clued up about cage sizes.

 Guinea pigs like to run around a fair bit, which means that they need plenty of room.
 As guinea pigs don’t have great depth perception, one large expanse of floor space is preferable to a multi-tiered cage.